claudia-hm/spurlock/README.md

 Towards Fair Machine learning in Healthcare: Ensuring Non-Discrimination for Disease Prediction
 ==============================

-This repository contains the code, data, and documentation associated with the master thesis titled *Towards Fair Machine learning in Healthcare: Ensuring Non-Discrimination for Disease Prediction* conducted by *Claudia Herron Mulet*.
+This repository contains the code, data, and documentation associated with the master thesis titled *Towards Fair Machine learning in Healthcare: Ensuring Non-Discrimination for Disease Prediction* conducted by *Claudia Herron Mulet*, and supervised by Dr. Polyxeni Gkontra and Dr. Karim Lekadir.

 ## Abstract